 Top / Featured Image Credits: It’s my image, but for the record that photo is a flickr photo by cogdogblog (aka me) http://flickr.com/photos/cogdog/16349247587 shared under a Creative Commons (BY-SA) license.
 That means, you can use it if you share under the same conditions.
 That means you have to actually be able to access it in the first place.

-The post "The Chronicle Paywall and Paywall Alike Sharing" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2015/04/paywall-and-paywall-alike/) on April 21, 2015.
+The post "The Chronicle Paywall and Paywall Alike Sharing" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/04/paywall-and-paywall-alike/) on April 21, 2015.